MicrosoftDocs/azure-stack-docs/azure-stack/hci/plan/cloud-deployment-network-considerations.md

 - At least two network adapter ports are recommended to ensure High Availability.

-- At least 10 Gbps network interfaces are recommended to support RDMA traffic for storage.
+- At least 10 Gbps network interfaces are required to support RDMA traffic for storage.

 ### Network intent: Group management and compute traffic